trdroid/AngularJS-Sample-Apps/students-courses-app/README.md

 GET /students 304 20.017 ms - -
 ```

-### Fixing it on the server side

-To fix this issue, enable cors on the server side.

 ### Testing again

 ![](_misc/After%20enabling%20CORS%20on%20the%20server.png)

+Notice "Access-Control-Allow-Origin: *" in the response headers after enabling CORS on the server side.
+This was missing from the previous response headers, as could be noticed in a previous snapshot.

 ![](_misc/detailed%20look%20at%20students.png)